The Galvin property under the Ultrapower Axiom: Introduction

 In \cite{Parttwo}, Gitik and Benhamou noted that although the existence of a non-Galvin ultrafilter is equiconsistent with a measurable cardinal, the latter assumption (measurability) does not outright imply that there is a non-Galvin ultrafilter.
-More precisely, in Kunen's model $L[U]$, since every $\sigma$-complete ultrafilter is Rudin-Keisler isomorphic to a power of the normal ultrafilter $U$, Theorem \ref{Theorem: Galvin Improvment} can be invoked to deduce the Galvin property for every $\sigma$-complete ultrafilter in $L[U]$.
+More precisely, in Kunen's model $L[U]$, since every $\sigma$-complete ultrafilter is Rudin-Keisler equivalent to a power of the normal ultrafilter $U$, Theorem \ref{Theorem: Galvin Improvment} can be invoked to deduce the Galvin property for every $\sigma$-complete ultrafilter in $L[U]$.
 Being the simplest example of a canonical inner model which can accommodate a measurable cardinal, the result in $L[U]$ suggests that the Galvin property, like many other combinatorial properties of ultrafilters, has a rigid form in the canonical inner models.
-Indeed, the result from $L[U]$ was later generalized \cite{SatInCan} to the models $L[E]$ up to a superstrong cardinal\footnote{Recall that $\kappa$ is a \textit{superstrong cardinal} if there is an elementary embedding $j\colon V\rightarrow M$ with $\crit(j)=\kappa$ and $V_{j(\kappa)}\subseteq M$.} (See Theorem \ref{Theorem: Galvin Improvment}).
+Indeed, the result from $L[U]$ was later generalized \cite{SatInCan} to the Mitchell-Steel models $L[E]$ up to a measurable limit of superstrong cardinal\footnote{A cardinal $\kappa$ is \textit{superstrong} if there is an elementary embedding $j\colon V\rightarrow M$ with $\crit(j)=\kappa$ and $V_{j(\kappa)}\subseteq M$.} (See Theorem \ref{Theorem: Galvin Improvment}).
 These results in the inner models suggest the following question \cite[Question 5.1]{SatInCan}: \begin{question} Is there an inner model with a non-Galvin ultrafilter? \end{question}